InvincibleJuggernaut/N-Queens/README.md

 <p align="center">
   <img src="Queens - moves.png">
   </p>
 <p>In some ways, the queen can be thought of as the most powerful piece on the chessboard.
 The above image shows the moves avilable to the queen in the next move.
-It can move along the four main directions as well as diagonally; not limited by the num ber of jumps.
+It can move along the four main directions as well as diagonally; not limited by the number of jumps.
 Therefore, the challenge is to place 8 queens in a 8x8 chessboard such that no queen can attack another.</p>
+<p>The above program helps us achieve that task.</p>